AI Development · April 14, 2026 · 5 min read

 5. Observe: the assistant fixes its own bugs before handing off; the test becomes a durable regression asset

 Once this pattern clicks for one feature, it scales naturally to every feature the team ships.
-Soon the regression suite is larger, more current, and more trusted than manual test authoring could produce.
+Soon the regression suite is larger and more current than manual authoring could keep it.

 More on this: